Injured by defective metal hip implant devices?

-One of the most unsettling feelings in the world is finding out the device that is implanted in your body and that was supposed to help you heal, is now injuring you.
-It only adds to feelings of fear and unrest, to find out the device has been recalled and that you may have to undergo revision surgery.
+One of the most unsettling feelings in the world is finding out the device that is implanted in your body and that was supposed to help you heal is now injuring you.
+It only adds to feelings of fear and unrest to learn that the device has been recalled and that you may have to undergo revision surgery.

-If, like thousands of Americans, your Stryker hip implant device required revision surgeries and you were harmed, please know that you are not alone.
+If, like thousands of Americans, your Stryker hip implant device harmed you and required revision surgeries, please know that you are not alone.